emancid/cyclops/INSTALL.md

 			git pull
 		- after git update, use:
 			rsync -vrltDuc /opt/git/cyclops/[version]/ /opt/cyclops/
+		* Recommeded first execute rsync with --dry-run option to see changes before update.

 	- LESS SAFETY BUT MORE CONFORTABLE
 		- use GITHUB EXPERIMENTAL OPTION INSTALL FOR CYCLOPS